 So how did this rumor start?

-Most likely, the rumor originated because DIRECTV’s own installers won’t put a round dish up for a new customer, and they won’t put in an SD receiver in for a new customer, leading installers to think that the underlying technology of those older items was being phased out.
-What they didn’t think about is that all receivers use at least some of the Ku bandwidth at the original 101 degree location, and phasing that out would take replacing… literally everything.
+Most likely, the rumor originated because DIRECTV’s own installers won’t put a round dish up for a new customer.
+They won’t put in an SD receiver in for a new customer either.
+This leads installers to think that the underlying technology of those older items was being phased out.
+What they didn’t think about is that all receivers use at least some of the Ku bandwidth at the original 101 degree location.
+Phasing that out would take replacing… literally everything.

 Oh one more thing…